Kdag-K/kdag/README.md

 - `InmemProxy` : An InmemProxy uses native callback handlers to integrate Kdag as a regular Go dependency.

-The `AppProxy` interface exposes three methods for Kdag to call the App:
+The `AppGateway` interface exposes three methods for Kdag to call the App:

 - `CommitBlock(Block) ([]byte, error)`: Commits a block to the application and returns the resulting state hash.